 Pits and fissures are the deep grooves that make up the chewing surfaces of your teeth.
-These grooves are found on both your premolars and molars, though a pit and fissure cavity is usually deeper on the molars than on the premolars.
+These grooves are on both your premolars and molars, but a pit and fissure cavity is usually deeper on the molars than on the premolars.

-The bacteria in your plaque feeds on sugars from foods and drinks, and when it does, it produces acids that attack your protective tooth enamel.
-Over time, your enamel wears down and allows tooth decay to set in.
+When the bacteria in your plaque feed on sugars from foods and drinks, it produces acids that attack your protective tooth enamel.
+Over time, your enamel wears down, and tooth decay can set in.

-Pit and fissure cavity prevention can start right at home.
-Make sure to brush your teeth twice a day for at least two minutes each session, especially after large or otherwise sugary meals.
-When you brush, pay attention to the surfaces of every tooth, including the chewing surfaces of your back teeth where pits and fissures are most prevalent.
+Pit and fissure cavity prevention starts at home.
+Make sure to brush your teeth twice a day for at least two minutes, especially after large or otherwise sugary meals.
+When you brush, pay attention to the surfaces of every tooth, including the chewing surfaces of your back teeth, where pits and fissures are most prevalent.

-Your dentist can also help you prevent pit and fissure cavities by curbing the initial decay.
-Alongside basic scalings, he or she may apply protective material known as a dental sealant to your premolars and molars.
+Your dental professional can also help you prevent pit and fissure cavities by curbing the initial decay.
+Alongside basic scaling when they scrape plaque and tartar off your teeth, your dentist or dental hygienist might also apply protective material known as a dental sealant to your premolars and molars.
 A dental sealant is a white or clear plastic coating that fills in your pits and fissures and prevents plaque and food from getting inside.
-This product is usually applied to children's teeth as soon as their permanent teeth erupt – between the ages of six and 12 – but it can also be applied to adult teeth if your dentist determines that you need it.
+This product is usually applied to children's teeth as soon as their permanent teeth erupt – between the ages of six and 12 – but it can also be used on adult teeth if your dentist determines that you need it.

-If the cavity reaches the dentin, it will need to be repaired with similar dental restorations such as fillings, composites or crowns.
-Fillings and composites are used for areas of smaller and medium decay, whereas crowns are used to repair larger tooth decay that compromises the structure of the tooth itself.
+If the cavity reaches the dentin, your dentist will use dental restorations like fillings, composites, or crowns to repair the decay.
+Fillings and composites are used for smaller and medium decay areas, whereas crowns are used to repair more considerable tooth decay, compromising the tooth's structure itself.

-Pit and fissure cavities may be harder to reach, but they can be prevented all the same with a good oral hygiene routine and the help of your dentist by coming for 6-month cleaning appointments and check-ups.
+Pit and fissure cavities may be harder to reach, but they are preventable with a good oral hygiene routine and the help of your dentist at 6-month cleaning appointments and check-ups.